Mabnys/SwiftUI_Courses/README.md

 - [x] Implement restarting the game
 - [x] Add the leaderboard screen
 - [x] Make the app look pretty :]

+## SwiftUI Tutorial: Navigation
+- In this tutorial, you’ll use SwiftUI to implement the navigation of a master-detail app.
+- You’ll learn how to implement a navigation stack, a navigation bar button, a context menu and a modal sheet.
+By [Fabrizio Brancati]().